Five Elements in Ayurveda

 5. Charak Samhita also enlists water as the best amongst substances that have a calming and soothing effect.
 Typically, we give a glass of water to a person who is anxious or stressed out.
 Drinking enough water is also essential to create fluidity and ensure that your emotions don’t get stuck.⠀

 Prithvi Mahabhuta or Earth Element is the fifth in the sequence of elements and pertains to the sense of smell.
 Earth is the last of all of the elements since it evolves from the previous four.
 Additionally, it comprises these components within it.
 This component is heavily associated with our sense of smell, nails, bones, and teeth.⠀

 1. Earth element brings stability and structure and is responsible for strength as well as nourishment of our body.

-2. Kapha Dosha, the principle of cohesion in the body and is formed by the combination of Water and Earth element where earth provides the stability and the inertia to it.⠀⠀⠀
+2. Kapha Dosha, the principle of cohesion in the body and is formed by the combination of Water and Earth elements where earth provides the stability and the inertia to it.⠀⠀⠀

 Earth + Water = Sweet